krishnasism/spacehook/README.md

 ### Why?

-Since deta.space allows a user to have their own custom url for an app and their own database, and app instance, I thought maybe it would be cool to create this kind of an app to allow an user to have an unique mock webhook or callback url.
+Since deta.space allows a user to have their custom URL for an app and their database, and app instance, I thought maybe it would be cool to create this kind of an app to allow a user to have a unique mock webhook or callback URL.

 <a href="https://deta.space/discovery/@krishnasism/spacehook" target="_blank">